Challmymind/SpaceTasks2024/README.md

 * [Possible improvements](#possible-improvements)

 # Structure
 All sub-directories contain readme files designed for specific tasks, hardwares' being more of a rationales and softwares' more of an instructions.
-The most detailed readme I create is for [SW2](https://github.com/Challmymind/SpaceTasks2024/tree/main/SW2).
+The most detailed readme I created is for [SW2](https://github.com/Challmymind/SpaceTasks2024/tree/main/SW2).

 # Altium
 I've never used Altium before, so I wasn't sure which files to export, so I exported everything.
 The history could probably be deleted, but I wanted to avoid confusion so I just kept it.